 Choosing the Right Basin for Your Bathroom

-The style and size of a basin should take into account the entire bathroom space, as the size of your basin should match with the scale of the rest of the bathroom fixtures such as the basin counter or vanity.
-Before dropping by to hunt for your basin, keep the measurement of the space where the basin will be sitting on in order to find the best fitted basin size.
+The style and size should take into account the entire bathroom space, as the size should match with the scale of the rest of the bathroom fixtures such as the counter or vanity.
+Before dropping by to hunt for your basin, keep the measurement of the space where the basin will be sitting on in order to find the best-fitted size.

 We need to be realistic; the size of your bathroom may affect your basin choices.
 A bigger bathroom can accommodate a larger counter with 2 basins while a smaller bathroom can only accommodate a simple compact wall hung basin.
 Never choose a basin solely on the design itself, always take into consideration your needs and functionality of the space for the most practical and suitable basin selection.